 For more on ultra-light gaming mice, check out our article on why ultra-light honeycomb mice are the next big thing in PC gaming gear.
 We also have some frequently asked questions at the end of the article and a table of the most important specs.
 And if ultra-light isn't for you yet, check out our full list of contenders for the title of best gaming mouse 2021.

-Without further ado, here are the best ultra-light gaming mice for 2021:
+Without further ado, here are the best ultra-light gaming mice on the market:

 - Glorious Model O